Creating and running an Archive job

 When you are finished configuring settings for the Archive job, click Save.

-The Archive Job Details page appears with a console on the right side of the page.
+The Archive Job Details page appears with the Job Actions console.

 ARM job details page

-• Click Run Job to run the job manually.
+• Click the Run Job button in the console to run the job manually.
 See Job statuses and options.

-• Click Delete Job to delete the job.
+• Click the Delete Job button in the console to delete the job.

-• Click the ARM Jobs tab to navigate back to the Job list and view the newly created Archive job.
+• Click the ARM Jobs tab on the page to navigate back to the ARM Jobs list and view the newly created Archive job.